By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Hurricane season in the US begins on June 1 and lasts until November 30, covering the entire summer season and most of autumn.
 For that reason, it's wise to keep an eye on weather reports during any coastal vacation.
 Over the last few decades, several hurricanes have caused widespread damage from as far south as the Caribbean to as far north as New York and eastern Canada.

 The Caribbean hurricane season runs the same time as the United States, June to November.
-Many of the hurricanes which affect the US (including massive, destructive ones like Katrina, Sandy, and Harvey) are formed in the Caribbean.
+Many of the hurricanes which affect the US (including massive, destructive ones like Katrina, Sandy, Harvey, Ian, and Ida) are formed in the Caribbean.
 Other recent storms such as Irma and Maria in 2017 and Dorian in 2019 brought widespread destruction to the Caribbean region, with Puerto Rico, Dominica, Barbuda, and The Bahamas being especially badly hit.
-The past few seasons have been above normal in terms of activity, and 2020 is shaping up to be a very active one – it's the first season on record in which nine storms formed in the Atlantic before August 1.
+The past few seasons have been above normal in terms of activity – 2020 was the most active Atlantic season ever recorded.
+2022, though it had fewer storms, brought the highly destructive Fiona and Ian, and 2023 was the fourth-most active on record.

 Hurricane season in the Eastern Pacific runs May 15-Nov 30.
 Most storms remain out at sea, but those that bring impacts to land may affect southwestern Mexico, the southwestern US, or turn west to affect Hawaii.